 Offering arts experiences for 850 low-income children after school and in the summer and supporting teachers to add more art approaches for their students.
 Four programs will be partially funded — (1) Arts Mentorship Academy; (2) Arts Ambassadors for students from Georgetown East Elementary School; (3) Tuesday Afternoon Learning Experience (TALE) and Wednesday After-School Arts Club; and (4) In-School Residencies to allow artists to collaborate with teachers in public schools county-wide.

 Light House, Inc.: Family Assistance Program - $20,000

 Providing emergency shelter, transitional housing and education for 18-26 adults as they rebuild their lives with compassion as they move toward employment and self-sufficiency.
 Assistance is focused on effective parenting, financial literacy, employment readiness and counseling is also offered as necessary.

-Organization of Hispanic/Latin Americans of Anne Arundel County (no website): Bridge the Gap - $5,000
+Organization of Hispanic/Latin Americans of Anne Arundel County: Bridge the Gap - $5,000

 Rebuilding Together Anne Arundel County, Inc.: Urgent Home Renovations for Women and Children in Anne Arundel County - $20,000

 Providing free home repairs for single low-income elderly women so that they can remain safely in their homes and communities.
 Our last $20,00 grant to Rebuilding Together made it possible to complete $143,000 worth of repairs.